 Hey, my name is Elle and I run the travel and relationships site www.ellemacuk.com When I’m not giving people tips and tricks they won’t find on trip advisor or advice and insights into platonic and romantic relationships, I’m normally stuffing my face with food.
 (Food is my love language) So it’s only right that I do a food post that will take your taste buds on a journey around the globe!
-You ready?
+Are you ready?

 A lot of people assume that Ackee is a vegetable, due to the way it’s often cooked into dishes, but it’s actually a fruit!
 It’s native to West Africa, and many Caribbean islands.
 It’s most famously paired with salt-fish which can be eaten for breakfast or dinner.
 (We love a big hearty breakfast to start the day) To turn it into a whole meal, add some dumplings, boiled plantain and rice!